- Entertainment and Media»

 Much like the other sequels, this takes a predictably safe route with regards to the story.
 Mowgli doesn’t like rules and leaves the village to return his old friends in the Jungle.
 The issue is that Mowgli in the original movie was a blank slate character as he just reacted to more interesting characters.
 He should not be the main character who has to learn something.
 Aside from that none of the other characters are interesting or have much of a point, like the movie itself.

-There is much more to say on this sequel as it's just an annoying little movie with Shere Khan and Kaa being only marginally tolerable characters.
+There isn't much more to say on this sequel as it's just an annoying little movie with Shere Khan and Kaa being only marginally tolerable characters.
 It’s better to just go watch TaleSpin if you like the Original movie and want more.

 Lady and the Tramp II; Scamp’s Adventure

 Much like The Little Mermaid II; Return to the Sea, Lady and the Tramp II; Scamp’s Adventure also follows the offspring of the original I.E Scamp who was briefly seen at the end of the original movie.
-It was release in 2001 and is par for the course of the Disney sequels, it misses the point entirely of the original.
+It was released in 2001 and is par for the course of the Disney sequels, it misses the point entirely of the original.

 Stylistically Lady and Tramp was about a dog trying to make sense of the human world from a dog’s view point.
 This is why we never see Lady’s owners faces and why the called by terms of endearments.
 However there are more issues than a clash of styles.